AkakiGoginava/quizwiz-back/README.md

 # QuizWiz Backend

-QuizWiz is a Laravel-based backend for a Quizwiz platform, supporting quiz filtering, sorting, user progress tracking, and email notifications.
+QuizWiz is a Laravel-based backend for a QuizWiz platform, supporting quiz filtering, sorting, user progress tracking, and email notifications.

 ## Features